How to Form an Arizona Nonprofit Corporation

 • a dissolution clause dedicating the corporation's assets to another 501(c)(3) organization or to the government upon dissolution.

-There is a articles of incorporation form for nonprofit corporations on the Corporation Commission's website.
+The ACC has an Articles of Incorporation form for nonprofit corporations on the ACC website.
 This form has the minimal information necessary to create a nonprofit corporation in Arizona.
-It does not include language required by the IRS to obtain 501(c)(3) federal tax-exempt status or have space to add it, so it should not be used.
-You need to create your articles yourself including the IRS-required clauses.
-You can use the articles of incorporation form as a guide and add the three required clauses to it.
+It doesn't include language required by the IRS to obtain 501(c)(3) federal tax-exempt status or have space to add it.
+As a result, you should create your own articles including the IRS-required clauses.
+You can use the articles of incorporation form as a guide and add the required clauses to it.
 Add each as a separate article.
-You can find sample language for these clauses approved by the IRS in the Instructions for IRS Form 1023-EZ, (see Part II).

-5. Publish Notice of Incorporation
+5. Publish Notice of Your Nonprofit's Incorporation

-6. Prepare bylaws for your Arizona nonprofit corporation
+6. Prepare Bylaws for Your Arizona Nonprofit Corporation

-Before you file your articles of incorporation, you'll need to have bylaws that comply with Arizona law.
 Your bylaws contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Arizona.
-Your bylaws do not need to be filed with the state -- they are your internal operating manual.
+Your bylaws don't need to be filed with the state—they're your internal operating manual.

-7. Hold a meeting of your board of directors
+7. Hold a Meeting of Your Board of Directors

-Your first board meeting is usually referred to as the organizational meeting of the board.
+After you incorporate your nonprofit, you must hold a board meeting.
+Your first board meeting is usually referred to as the "organizational meeting of the board."
 The board should take such actions as:

 • approving the bylaws